-‘Remember’ by Christina Rossetti is an amazing poem with simple language and a great theme.
+‘Remember’ is an amazing poem with simple language and a great theme.
 Both these features work in tandem with the rhyme scheme, thus making it sound pleasant.
-The beauty of this sonnet lies not only in its choice of languages but also in retaining or maintaining a somewhat complex idea.
+This sonnet’s beauty lies not only in its choice of languages but also in retaining or maintaining a somewhat complex idea.
 However, ‘Remember’ is a fourteen-line sonnet that is structured with the rhyme scheme of ABBA ABBA CDD ECE.

-The first half of the poem follows the pattern of a standard Petrarchan sonnet while the second half is quite original.
-Despite the different rhyme schemes, there are other aspects of this poem that should be familiar to lovers of sonnets.
+The first half of the poem follows a standard Petrarchan sonnet pattern, while the second half is quite original.
+Despite the different rhyme schemes, other aspects of this poem should be familiar to lovers of sonnets.
 For instance, the turn or volta is placed halfway through the poem.
 Here, the speaker transitions away from her pleas for remembrance and into the realization that her memory might bring her lover pain and that they should, therefore, forget her.

 The inventor of the Italian sonnet, Petrarch was an Italian poet in the sixteenth century who wrote of courtly ideals, with the themes of noble, chaste love; it is not surprising that Christina Rossetti chose this for her poem, as her father was Gabriele Rossetti, a prominent Italian scholar, poet, and political exile who taught Italian and Dante to students in England.